Article mis à jour le / Post updated on 12 May 2022.

 - Baby I am a star, another reference to Prince.
 930 Hennepin Avenue.

 - Greetings from Minneapolis , 515 1st avenue NE.

 - The stars of local musicians, 701 N 1st Ave.

 - The musical notes wall, 10th and Marquette.

-30 minutes away from the city center by public transit, you’ll find waterfalls and a quite respectable size park: Minnehaha Falls.
-I was content to just go see the falls, but there are also historic houses, trails, statues, the park goes all the way to the Mississippi!
+Sometimes, it’s good to leave a city and go see some nature.
+The Minnehaha Falls and Park are an amazing thing to see in Minneapolis, only 30 minutes away from the city center by public transit.
+I was happy to just go see the falls on this March day, but there are also historic houses, trails, statues, the park goes all the way to the Mississippi!

 Look at this wall of ice behind the falls!
-I saw winter photos on Instagram where everything is frozen and people can go under the waterfall in the ice, it was super impressive.
+I saw winter photos on Instagram where everything is frozen and people can go under the frozen waterfall, it was super impressive.

 I really enjoyed just walking around Minneapolis, observing the reflections on the buildings in the city center, looking for older bricks, going to cafes, each better looking than the other.

 I couldn’t wait to visit the Mill City Museum, or the Flour Museum.
 Its sign is emblematic: Minneapolis was a city of grain and the museum is located in the ruins of the former biggest mill in the world.